Water-Engine/water/README.md

 # Goals
 Water aims to provide a performant chess engine library allowing users to easily architect chess engines by providing a core library and search management scheme.

-While the water engine itself is still in the works, the library is quite sophisticated.
-To prove this, the library was used to rewrite [Avalanche](https://github.com/SnowballSH/Avalanche).
-I've included its license as the implementation is similar enough that it would be disingenuous for us to take credit for their teams hard work.

-Eventually, the water engine itself will be crafted using this library, with the goals of making:
+The water engine itself is crafted using this library, with the goals of making:
 - An iterative search engine with Alpha-Beta Pruning, Quiescence, etc.
-- A neural network-powered engine using Monte Carlo Tree Search (MCTS)
+- A neural network-powered engine using NNUE

 # Getting Started
 For a quick build of the project, simply run `zig build run --release`.